Our Internal Medicine specialties include the following conditions:

 Because coronary artery disease often develops over decades, it can virtually go unnoticed until it produces a heart attack.
 But there’s plenty you can do to prevent and treat coronary artery disease.
 Start by committing to a healthy lifestyle.

-The thyroid gland is located in the front of the neck, just below the voice box (larynx).
+Thyroid diseases: The thyroid gland is located in the front of the neck, just below the voice box (larynx).
 It produces chemicals (hormones) that help the body control metabolism.
 Thyroid hormone is normally produces in response to another hormone by the pituitary gland.

 There are four main types of thyroid disease: